codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout-custom.md

 {% endraw %}
 {% endhighlight %}

 Notice the `rm` command before the clone step.
-This makes sure that every time the pipeline will run the `git clone` step will happen in an empty directory.
-Otherwise the `git clone` command will fail (git will refuse to clone on an existing directory).
+This makes sure that every time the pipeline runs, the `git clone` step is implemented in an empty directory.
+Otherwise the `git clone` command will fail (Git will refuse to clone on an existing directory).

-You can enter your own git username/password or [reuse the credentials]({{site.baseurl}}/docs/pipelines/steps/git-clone/#reuse-a-git-token-from-codefresh-integrations) from the Codefresh integration.
+You can enter your own Git username/password or [reuse the credentials]({{site.baseurl}}/docs/pipelines/steps/git-clone/#reuse-a-git-token-from-codefresh-integrations) from the Codefresh integration.

-## Running Git commands manually
+## Manually running Git commands

-Once you understand that you can run manually git commands in Codefresh pipelines, it is easy to see that any git workflow is possible.
+Once you understand that you can manually run Git commands in Codefresh pipelines, it is easy to see that any Git workflow is possible.
 Here is an example where an application is packaged in a Docker container, after merging `master` to a specific branch.

 {% highlight yaml %}